ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 ..
 Note::

-Users can build it from source available at github.
+Users can build it from source available at GitHub.
 Currently access to source is limited to approved users.
-To request permission, contact the author of this page.
+To request permission, file a ticket `here. <https://github.com/ROCm/ROCm/issues/new/choose>`_

 Print the Help screen test
 ==========================